madpiano/2019-432/quizzes/README.md

 Quizzes in 432 work like the Quizzes in 431, and are completed using a Google Form to be provided by Dr. Love.
 Most questions involve multiple-choice responses, short answers or writing code in R.

+## We take deadlines VERY seriously.

+This is graduate school.
+Take the deadlines very seriously.
+Always, always, always turn in quiz work **on time**.
+This is because Dr. Love aims to grade all quizzes so that you'll have the answer sketch and your results at the Tuesday class following the Monday quiz deadline.

 ## Quiz 1

 Quiz 1 will be made available to you by noon on 2019-03-01.
 Your deadline to complete the Quiz is 2 PM on 2019-03-04.
 It will cover material discussed in January and February in the course.